CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 To build/use GPIO, you need this package that is not available anymore in apt: https://github.com/WiringPi/WiringPi/releases

-With most mex files rebuilt, performance is at least equivalent (and theoretically better) to 32bit builds!
+Command is `linuxmakeitoctave3(-1)`; with most mex files rebuilt, performance is at least equivalent (and theoretically better) to 32bit builds!

 ### OLD Option: Neurodebian